rcarmo/yaki-gae/README.md

 yaki-gae
 ========

-An experimental version of Yaki for Google App Engine.
+An experimental version of Yaki for Google App Engine, published as sample code.

 ## Why?